-- Using a fork, prick a few holes into the surface of the doughs and drizzle with 1/2 teaspoon of olive oil each.
-Spread half of the ricotta mixture onto each, then top with zucchini, tomatoes, and finish the tops by crumbling the goat cheese on top of each.
+- Spread half of the ricotta mixture onto each, then top with zucchini, tomatoes, and finish them by crumbling the goat cheese on top of each.

 - Bake for 15-20 minutes or until the crust and toppings are browned to your liking.
 Remove from the oven and sprinkle with crushed red pepper, fresh basil, and/or freshly ground pepper.
 Slice and serve warm.

 - Make Ahead & Freezing Instructions: The tomatoes can be baked about 2 days in advance; just keep in the refrigerator until ready to use.
 Likewise, the ricotta mixture can be mixed and prepared 2 days in advance.
 Cover and keep in the refrigerator.
-The dough can also be prepared through step 3, then after it has risen– you can cover and place in the refrigerator for up to 2 days.
-Continue with step 4.
-If you’d like to freeze the dough, prepare it through step 3.
+The dough can be prepared through step 3, then after it has risen, cover and place in the refrigerator for up to 2 days.
+Continue with step 5.
+To freeze the dough, prepare it through step 3.
 After it has risen, punch it down to release any air.
 Divide it in 2, if desired, then wrap in plastic wrap and place in a freezer-friendly container for up to 3 months.
 When ready to use, thaw the dough overnight in the refrigerator.
-Then before making the flatbread, let the dough sit at room temperature for about 30 minutes before stretching out/shaping and topping.
+Then let the dough sit at room temperature for about 30 minutes before stretching out/shaping and topping.
 If the thawed dough keeps shrinking back as you try to shape it, lightly cover it with plastic wrap or a clean kitchen towel and let it rest on the counter or your work surface for 15 minutes.
 (The gluten just needs a chance to settle.)

 - Adapted from June 2016 Cooking Light.